These is basically patterns where you're better off avoiding them. Seriously, just skip those parts of the book:

 All patterns are a trade-off.
 The trade-off with singleton is reducing the number of parameters certain functions take and trading them for more static methods.
 From the perspective of code agility, a every method on singleton might as well be a static method.
 Not only that, but everything the singleton touches might as well be a static method.
 The testing implications of the Singleton pattern are horrendous.
 Steve Yegge has written far more than I intend to on the subject, so I'm really not going to spend any more time on telling you what a stupid, stupid idea it is.
 Singletons, static methods and global variables all expose the same problem.
 In fact, they're pretty much effectively the same thing most of the time.

 So, what should you do instead of a singleton?
 Well, let's say, for instance, that you have a network connection (call it X) wrapped as an XConnection object.
 There's only one physical connection, and that needs to be accessed from various parts of the system.
 Well, actually, the answer is very simple: you pass the object into the contructor of the objects that need it.
-If some of those objects get created before the network connection gets called, you could pass in an object that creates the connection on the first call, or you .
+If some of those objects get created before the network connection gets called, you could pass in an object that creates the connection on the first call, or you could pass in a promise/lazy object/future/whatever it's called in the language of your choice.
 Basically, take the static methods you were thinking of, and turn them into instance methods.

 Now, the technique that we've just described is called Dependency Injection (DI), and is made easier by using a DI container.
 Ironically, you tend to tell the container that the connection object has a "Singleton" lifecycle.
 But all that means is that there's one connection referenced by the container, not one connection usable in the whole of your memory space.
 The distinction may appear small, but it's the difference between a flexible design and a brittle nightmare.
 Much as certain extremely talented people may use the technique, don't make your container a singleton.
 That way lies madness.